TaSeeMba/telematics-heatmap/ReadMe.md

 # Telematics HeatMap
-This is a visualization library for telematics data.
-The project aims to make it easier to render data visualizations from data in CSV files.
-To use this web application, upload a CSV containing the fields `lat` and `lon` (case insenstive) to render a heat map visualization of the data points.
+This project provides a heatmap visualization library for telematics data.
+The project aims to make it easier to render data visualizations of data contained in CSV files.
+To view heatmaps using this web application, upload any CSV file with data points containing atleast column fields named `lat` and `lon` *(case insenstive, in any order and CSV can contain other column fields)*.

 # Preview of Running Application